More postcards from around the state this weekend. It’s almost over!

 On a more positive note, Taylor Rehfeldt is out with a biographical piece about her background, her family, and her issues in a re-election appeal..

-Brian Breitling in District 23 Senate is out in a positive piece this weekend talking about issues..
+Bryan Breitling in District 23 Senate is out in a positive piece this weekend talking about issues..

 District 7 Republican House hopeful Roger DeGroot hits on a few issues in his pursuit of the office..